Risk & Control

 - Advisory support in the selection of appropriate tools and the subsequent implementation and configuration.

-Enterprise Resource Planning (ERP) projects represent some of the largest investments that organisations make, both in terms of direct financial spend and ongoing resource commitments.
+Audit Advisory Resource Planning (ERP) projects represent some of the largest investments that organisations make, both in terms of direct financial spend and ongoing resource commitments.
 Successful SAP or Oracle implementations can significantly reduce costs through efficiencies and represent an opportunity to streamline and standardise processes globally.

 Measuring return on investment is a complex process.
 Developing sustainable mechanisms to continually access risk, compliance, system usage and drive improved performance is the key to increasing return on investment and user satisfaction.